By Derek Lutz, Chief Executive Officer, Lean Six Search

 Movement ≠ progress.

 The biggest productivity myth?
 That speed is always good.
-It’s not.
+It's not.
 Sometimes speed is just urgency dressed as importance.
-I’ve learned the hard way: Slowness isn’t the enemy.
+Slowness isn't the enemy.
 Distraction is.
-Noise is the killer.
-Complexity is the con.
-So now?
-I move slow when I need to.
-I step back often.
-I work with intention, not intensity (well, sometimes intensity, haha).

 This isn't fantasy.
 This isn't escapism.
 This is real work.
 Real results.
 Real revenue.
 Built from carry-ons, coffee shops, cargo boats, and coworking spaces.